 Both adults will take part in the long incubation process.
 The female takes the major role and the male provides her with food and defends the nest from any potential predators.
 Until the chicks fledge, the female stays on or close to the nest site.
 After the young have fledged she joins the male in bringing food back to the nest site.
 Ultimately the young become independent hunters and the adults’ role as parent and provider is complete.

 Due to the success of ringing programmes and the swift growth of digital technologies, making nature more accessible, we now know Ospreys can live beyond 25 years.
 In the spring of 2000, an Osprey with ring number M9976 was found electrocuted near Agadir, Morocco.
 It had been ringed as a chick in Scotland in July 1974.
-Loch of the Lowes female ‘Lady’ is currently thought to be the oldest breeding Osprey in the UK and has returned to the Scottish site for 22 years now.
+Loch of the Lowes female ‘Lady’ is currently thought to be the oldest breeding Osprey in the UK and returned to the Scottish site for 24 years.
 The oldest Osprey we’ve seen at Rutland Water was 03(97).
 He did not return in Spring 2016, by which point he would have been 19 years old.
-The current oldest bird is 5N(04) who as of 2017 is 13 years old – she is the daughter of 03(97)!
+The current oldest bird is 5N(04) who as of 2018 is 14 years old – she is the daughter of 03(97)!